Endogenous Labour Flow Networks: Materials and Methods

 Finally, we determine how close two occupations are by considering their skill composition.
 The O*NET \textsuperscript{\textregistered} system quantifies the level of a given skill required to perform a given occupation \cite{u.s.departmentoflabor_net_2022}.
 While O*NET \textsuperscript{\textregistered} is built for the US, the Labour Market Information for All API provides a mapping from the SOC codes to their O*NET \textsuperscript{\textregistered} counterparts \cite{ukdepartmentforeducation_lmi_2022}.
 To construct a closeness score between two occupations we apply the following steps:

 \begin{enumerate} \item Collect data on the skills associated with each SOC code.
-If the SOC code covers more than one O*NET \textsuperscript{\textregistered} code, we take the average skill level across all codes. \item Group these SOC codes by their SOC major group and calculate mean values for each skills' level to generate a skill-vector for each occupation. \item Calculate $O_{i,j}$, the closeness between occupations $i$ and $j$, given by the cosine similarity of their skill-vectors as follows:
+If the SOC code covers more than one O*NET \textsuperscript{\textregistered} code, we take the average skill level across all O*NET \textsuperscript{\textregistered} codes. \item Group the skills associated with these SOC codes by their SOC major group and calculate mean values for each skills' level to generate a skill-vector for each occupation (at the SOC major group level). \item Calculate $O_{i,j}$, the closeness between occupations $i$ and $j$, given by the cosine similarity of their skill-vectors as follows:

 where $\pi^i$ is the skill-vector of occupation $i$; $n_s$ is the number of different skill categories (e.g. the length of the skill-vectors); and $\lVert \cdot \rVert$ denotes the $L^2$ norm. \end{enumerate}